apache/wookie/widgets/templates/readme.txt

 *** Your own widgets directories
 You can create a widgets directory anywhere you want it.
-To create your own directory for widget definitions simply create the directory and copy [WOOKIE_HOME]/widgets/template/widgets/build.xml into your new directory.
-Then edit the value of the "wookie.root.dir" property so that it points to the root of your Wookie folder.
+To create your own directory for widget definitions simply create the directory and copy [WOOKIE_HOME]/widgets/templates/widgets_build.xml into your new directory with the name build.xml.

+Now edit your build.xml file so that the value of the "wookie.root.dir" property so that it points to the root of your Wookie folder.

 Each of your widget definitions will then be contained in a sub-folder of the directory you created above.
 That is, you will have a directory